Skip to content

 What is the NEMO Cookbook? 🧑🍳 📖

-NEMO Cookbook is a collection of Python recipes for performing reproducible analyses of NEMO ocean general circulation model outputs.
+NEMO Cookbook is a collection of recipes for performing reproducible analyses of the Nucleus for European Modelling of the Ocean (NEMO) ocean general circulation model outputs.

 Our aim is to provide Python implementations of the post-processing & analysis functions available in CDFTOOLS alongside new diagnostics (e.g., surface-forced water mass transformation), which are compatible with generalised vertical coordinate systems (e.g., MES).

-Each recipe comprises of one or more functions built using the xarray, flox & dask libraries (think of these are your cooking utensils!) & the raw ingredients (ocean model outputs) - that's where you come in!
+Each recipe uses the NEMODataTree to leverage the xarray, flox & dask libraries (think of these are your cooking utensils) to calculate one or more diagnostics using NEMO ocean model outputs (the raw ingredients - that's where you come in!).

 Quick Start 🚀